koseidiamond/KoseiHelper/README.md

 # KoseiHelper
 Celeste mod with several random mechanics.
 ### Customization
 All entities are customizable through Sprites.xml.
 Feel free to change the animations as you need.
-You can copy the sprite tags and paste them into your own Sprites.xml, just make sure your path is unique.
+You can copy the sprite tags and paste them into your own Sprites.xml.
+Make sure your path is unique.

 # Entities
 ### Goomba
 This entity follows the player horizontally, killing on contact, and can optionally be bounced on.
 It has several customizable options, including spawning mini versions each x seconds, flying away like strawberries, or be winged.
 They can also interact with springs.
 ### Mary Block
-Single-use flowers that launch you with more or less strength.
+Single-use flowers that launch you with more or less strength depending on the mode.
 ### Tile Refill
 Can enable or disable the Collidable and Visible properties of foreground tiles.
 ### Bound Refill